TechnoSavage/runZero/queries.md

 ### Building management & HVAC

 ```
-type:bacnet or protocol:bacnet or os:"%liebert%" or os:"%avtech%" or os:ebmgr or type:thermostat
+type:bacnet OR protocol:bacnet OR os:"%liebert%" OR os:"%avtech%" OR os:ebmgr OR type:thermostat
 ```

 ### Access controls